kyoto-max/Crowdfunding-dApp/README.md

 - Withdrawals by campaign creators (if successful)
 - Refunds for contributors (if campaign fails)
 - Chainlink integration for live ETH/USD pricing

+# Learnings so far

+- Basics of Solidity
+- Good structuring practice for codes in Solidity
+- How Blockchain works
+- Getting real time data from ChainLink data feeds
+- Integrating wallet in code
+- Working of testnets
+- Concept of events, time and payable functions in Solidity
+- Concept of gas in transactions